-- Race and Races: Cases and Resources for a Diverse America (West, 2d ed.
-2007). (with Perea, Delgado, Harris & Wildman).
+- Race and Races: Cases and Resources for a Diverse America, (West Group, 3d ed.
+2015).

-- Richard Delgado & Jean Stefancic, How Lawyers Lose Their Way: A Profession Fails Its Creative Minds (2005).
+- How Lawyers Lose Their Way: A Profession Fails Its Creative Minds (Duke University Press, 2005).